KwonNayeon/urban-parks-childrens-happiness/code/README.md

 - RMarkdown (`.Rmd`) files are the primary analysis documents
 - R scripts (`.R`) provide alternative format for the same analyses
 - Please refer to `.Rmd` files if encountering issues with `.R` scripts

-## License
-This code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For technical questions: nayeon.k.datacareer@gmail.com